Harman finds new uses for car stereos - Roadshow

-Harman, which makes a wide array of automotive electronics, demonstrated unique uses for a car stereo during CES, relying on technology which lets it localize musical focal points around the cabin.
+Harman, which makes a wide array of automotive electronics, demonstrated unique uses for a car stereo during CES, relying on technology that lets it localize musical focal points around the cabin.
 This audio technology comes as part of Harman's high-end Summit audio platform, which automakers can implement in their cars.

 During a demo at CES, Harman put me in a car fitted with its Summit audio platform and video screens in place of the windows, to show what it might be like to drive a car fitted with its suite of audio features.

-Playing what Harman calls Ambisonics Escapes, the car's audio system simulated the natural sounds of a California beach and Yosemite National Park.
+Playing what Harman calls Ambisonics Escape, the car's audio system simulated the natural sounds of a California beach and Yosemite National Park.
 Crashing surf and light winds made up the beach sounds, while the Yosemite soundscape featured wind blowing through trees and the sound of a deer making its way through a meadow.
-Each soundscape seemed real enough, although sounded somewhat enhanced to me.
+Each soundscape sounded somewhat enhanced but real enough.

-With this feature, Harman says a driver could listen to a more pleasing environment than that through which she is currently driving, or have the soundscape tied to GPS, automatically activating when the car passes through an area it simulates.
+With this feature, Harman says a driver could listen to a more pleasing environment than the one through which she is currently driving, or have the soundscape tied to GPS, automatically activating when the car passes through an area it simulates.

-As a somewhat whimsical feature, which also happens to show off how well the Summit system controls the focal point of music, Harman's Dynamic Sound Stage feature reacts to the position of the steering wheel.
+A somewhat whimsical feature that also happens to show off how well the Summit system controls the focal point of music, Harman's Dynamic Sound Stage feature reacts to the position of the steering wheel.
 As a drive down a winding road appeared on the demo car's windshield, a music track played, with its source seeming to track the curves in the road.
 In the car, it felt like I was chasing the music, a feeling likely to be enhanced by the physical movements of the car in the real world.

 This feature representations a new generation of what audio system engineers generally call soundstage.
 Typically, soundstage programming makes it seem like a listener is sitting in the front row at a concert, with the band right in front.
 Harman's Dynamic Sound Stage technology moves the soundstage in response to steering input.